This is How to Plan the Best 2 Days in Paris Itinerary

 Climbing the Eiffel Tower, wandering the Louvre, shopping the Champs-Elysees, cafe-hopping in Saint-Germain-des-Pres — yes, you can fit it all into a Paris in 2 days itinerary.
 While there are enough art museums, gourmet restaurants, historic landmarks and couture boutiques to fill weeks in the city, a short visit is enough to see the highlights if that’s all you can manage.

-Keep reading for what to do in Paris for 2 days and scroll to the bottom for our top tips for spending a weekend in Paris, including what to pack and where to stay in Paris.
+Keep reading for what to do in Paris for 2 days and scroll to the bottom for my top tips for spending a weekend in Paris, including what to pack and where to stay.

 Paris Sightseeing Pass